antonwierenga/sql-template-cli/README.md

 # sql-template-cli
 A command-line SQL tool whose main goal is to provide a quick way to execute predefined SQL statements (templates) against configured databases.
 In addition it offers commands for listing tables, columns, data, Excel exports and more.
-All features are consistent to use across all supported databases.
+All features are consistent to use across all supported databases (databases for which a JDBC driver exists).

 ![alt text](/demo.png "sql-template-cli screenshot")